syncfusion-content/blazor-docs/blazor/listview/how-to/customize-listview-as-grid-layout.md

 ---
 layout: post
-title: Customize listview as grid layout in Blazor ListView Component | Syncfusion
+title: Customize Blazor ListView Component to Grid Layout | Syncfusion
-description: Learn here all about Customize listview as grid layout in Syncfusion Blazor ListView component and more.
+description: Learn here all about customizing listview as grid layout in Syncfusion Blazor ListView component and more.
 platform: Blazor
 control: Listview
 documentation: ug
 ---

-# Customize listview as grid layout in Blazor ListView Component
+# Customize Blazor ListView Component to Grid Layout

 In Listview, list items can be rendered in grid layout with following data manipulations.